NicolasZFr/auto-reg-prediction/README.md

-# auto-reg-prediction
+# Automobile business analysis and supervised machine learning algorithms (price prediction)

-Automobile price based on regression (supervised machine learning)
+> :loudspeaker: Algorithm descriptions were taken from ChatGPT and summarized